PaulW/rp2040-keyboard-converter/README.md

 # RP2040 Keyboard Converter for Raspberry Pi PICO RP2040
 [![Test Building of Converter Firmware](https://github.com/PaulW/rp2040-keyboard-converter/actions/workflows/docker-image.yml/badge.svg)](https://github.com/PaulW/rp2040-keyboard-converter/actions/workflows/docker-image.yml)

-This project is part of a refurbish/overhaul of an IBM Model F 5170 PC/AT Keyboard, specifically model 6450225.
-The goal of this is to allow me to use the Model F Keyboard on modern hardware via USB, but to have specific customisations where required.
+This project originally was part of a refurbish/overhaul of an IBM Model F 5170 PC/AT Keyboard, specifically model 6450225.
+The goal of this was to allow me to use the Model F Keyboard on modern hardware via USB, but to have specific customisations where required.
+Now that this has been completed, I've moved my attention on further enhancing the Firmware to support multiple keyboards and protocols, as well as inclusion of support for mice.

-Currently, the majority of converters available for this keyboard are based on Atmel AVR and Cortex-M hardware (such as TMK/QMK/VIAL, Soarers Converter to name a few), however with the attractive price point of RP2040-based hardware and availability, I decided I'd like to try and build my own converter from scratch, with the prospect of also creating custom interface hardware to build into the keyboard itself.
+Currently, the majority of converters available are based on Atmel AVR and Cortex-M hardware (such as TMK/QMK/VIAL, Soarers Converter to name a few), however with the attractive price point of RP2040-based hardware and availability, this is why I decided I'd like to try and build my own converter from scratch, with the prospect of also creating custom interface hardware to build into the keyboard itself.

 I am aware there is work on other converters which utilise a complete replacement of the controller board within the keyboard itself, however, I'd rather avoid physical hardware changes such as this, to allow me (if required) to restore the keyboard to its original state at some point in the future.